duckingod/vue-reactivity-slidev/slides.md

     - <span class="text-sm">DFS on object cost time, and every change triggers `callback`</span>
 2. <span class="text-red-600 text-2xl">Do not </span>return `object` from `source` callback
     - <span class="text-sm">Value change check always passes, if you always return a new object in `source` callback.</span>
-    - <span class="text-sm">An alternaltive solution is serialize the object into primitive value by `JSON.stringify` or some custom stable function</span>
 3. <span class="text-red-600 text-2xl">Do not </span>watch on a `computed` that represents an object.
     - <span class="text-sm">`computed().value` recreates every time, so value change check always passes even value unchanged.</span>
 4. <span class="text-green-600 text-2xl">Do </span>watch on a callback returning a primitive value or `ref`, `computed` with a primitive value
     - <span class="text-sm">So that vue could correctly monitor value change by using `Object.is`.</span>
 5. <span class="text-green-600 text-2xl">Do </span>watch object (`reactive`, `computed` ...) after you evaluated about the performance.
     - <span class="text-sm">Of course you can!
-Just be careful about that.</span>
+Just be careful about that.
+Or consider using `watchEffect` if dependencies are too complicated</span>
+    - <span class="text-sm">Another solution is producing a smaller object by callback, and make sure only required dependencies are accessed</span>

 ---